Celebrities mourn the death of Kate Spade

 Spade, 55, was found dead in her New York City apartment on Tuesday morning; her death is being treated as an apparent suicide, police sources told ABC News.

-Spade is survived by her husband of more than three decades, designer Andy Spade, and their 13-year-old daughter.
+Spade is survived by her husband, designer Andy Spade, and their 13-year-old daughter.

 Celebrities mourn the death of Kate Spade